 D. Cuff Item (Action May Be Required)

-XVI.
+XVIII.
 Old Business Chairman Ben Davis

-XVII.
+XIX.
 Secretary of Transportation Comments Secretary Christy Hall

-XVIII.
+XX.
 Commissioner Comments Commissioners

-XX.
-Adjourn (Action Required) Chairman Ben Davis
+XXI.
+Adjourn Chairman Ben Davis

 Audit Committee Meeting